-Whilst the proposal encroaches further into the field to the east, the former eastern boundary of the 6.1 approved development was an artificial boundary.
-The extension to the development does not result in any adverse visual or landscape effects or adversely affects the setting of the AONB.
-The development can be safely accessed without impacting the efficient and safe operation of the local highway network and provision to promote sustainable transport modes has been satisfactory addressed.
-The design and appearance of the development follows the high-quality nature of the wider scheme that is complemented by significant landscaping to provide a suitable edge to the village settlement and buffer with the surrounding countryside.
+- 6.1 Whilst the proposal encroaches further into the field to the east and would have some minor to moderate visual effects from nearby public footpaths, the visibility of the proposed development between existing and proposed landscaping is limited and in most viewpoints the development would be seen in the context of the wider proposal.
+The proposed landscaping in the long term also offers additional landscape benefits.
+Consequently, the development would not result in undue harm or lead to significant adverse visual or landscape effects or adversely affect the setting of the AONB.
+The development can be safely accessed without impacting the efficient and safe operation of the local highway network and provision to promote sustainable transport modes has been satisfactory The design and appearance of the development, despite some cost-saving amendments to provide the education contribution, maintains the high-quality nature of the wider scheme which is complemented by significant landscaping to provide a suitable edge to the village settlement and buffer with the surrounding countryside.
 This also provides for biodiversity enhancements across the site.
-The layout of the development and the amendments to the house types ensures future and existing residents will have (and retain) an acceptable standard of amenity.
-Subject to the drainage consultees being satisfied with the details, the amended proposals demonstrate that the development can drain and would not pose a flood risk.
-Subject to the outstanding drainage consultation, all technical matters have been adequately addressed and overcome.
-For viability reasons, the development cannot support contributions towards affordable housing or education provision.
+The layout of the development and the amendments to the house types ensures future and existing residents will have (and retain) an acceptable standard of amenity and that the proximity of the development to the overhead lines is not a significant constraint to development.
+The applicant has sufficiently evidenced that the development can drain and using appropriate conditions would not pose a flood risk to the site itself or elsewhere.
+For viability reasons, the development cannot support contributions towards affordable housing.
 The Council's affordable housing policy allows for flexibility in respect of development viability.
 In this case, such has been justified meaning the proposal does not conflict with planning policy in this regard.
-The inability to secure an education contribution is the only matter that conflicts with planning policy and guidance.
-This must be balanced against the benefits of the proposal.
+The applicant has now agreed to pay the education contribution meaning the development will provide essential infrastructure to mitigate the impacts of development growth on school provision locally. - Overall, the proposal will have some minor to moderate landscape visual impacts and fails to contribute to affordable housing provision.
+However, for the reasons set out in the report, the development is considered to not conflict with these policies due to the viability case being sufficiently evidenced and the landscape effects considered, on balance, unharmful.
+Officers contend that a refusal of planning permission on these grounds could not be substantiated at appeal.
 The benefits of the proposal primarily include the provision of much needed housing at a time when the Council cannot demonstrate a 5-year supply.
-Despite the lack of affordable homes, the proposal will deliver smaller market homes which positively responds to the local housing needs.

-As set out earlier in the report, the presumption in favour of sustainable development applies which means granting planning permission unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework (NPPF) taken as a whole.
-Whilst great weight should be applied to the need for education provision (paragraph 94 of the NPPF), significant weight is attributed to the need to provide housing when there is a deficient supply of deliverable housing sites.
-Subsequently, the lack of an education contribution would not significantly and demonstrably outweigh the benefits of the proposal and on this basis, it is recommended that planning permission is granted.
+The proposed housing targets a different sector of the community (smaller dwellings) and will comply with national space standards.
+Over 20% of the proposed houses will meet the M4(2) criteria (save for one item).
+All dwellings will have provision for electric vehicle charging and will be constructed above Part L of the Building Regulations. - As set out earlier in the report, the presumption in favour of sustainable development applies which means granting planning permission unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework (NPPF) taken as a whole.
+The minor to moderate landscape effects and the absence of affordable housing would not significantly and demonstrably outweigh the benefits of the proposal when assessed against the policies of the NPPF taken as a whole.
+Subsequently, officers maintain their position and recommend that the development should be supported.